 Most colobomas are diagnosed at birth or shortly afterward.

 Most cases of coloboma have no known cause and are not related to other abnormalities.
+Some are due to a specific genetic defect.
 A small number of people with coloboma have other inherited developmental problems.

 When to Contact a Medical Professional

 - You notice that your child has what appears to be a hole in the iris or an unusual-shaped pupil.